rozek/banglejs-2-activities/README.md

 * `width` - optionally specifies the requested minimum width of an `Image`.
 If not explicitly defined, the width of the given image is used - after applying the configured `scale`, but without considering any configured rotation
 * `height` - optionally specifies the requested minimum height of an `Image`.
 If not explicitly defined, the height of the given image is used - after applying the configured `scale`, but without considering any configured rotation
 * `border` - is an optional integer ≧ 0 which indicates whether a border should be drawn at the outer edges of (but still within) the layout cell and, if so, how thick that border should be.
-The color of that border may be specified by means `BorderColor` - otherwise, the current foreground color will be used.
+The color of that border may be specified by means of `BorderColor` - otherwise, the current foreground color will be used.
 If `border` is 0, no border will be drawn
 * `BorderColor` - optionally specifies the color, in which a border should be drawn (provided, that the given `border` value is greater than zero).
 If `BorderColor` is set to `null`, space for a border will be provided, but no actual border drawn
 * `halign` - either -1 to left-align the given image, 0 to center it horizontally, or 1 to right-align it.
 By default, an image is centered within its layout cell
 * `valign` - either -1 to top-align the given image, 0 to center it vertically, or 1 to bottom-align it.
 By default, an image is centered within its layout cell